dstankovic/hugo-website/content/about/index.md

 #### What else I do
 I like to teach people programming.
 I believe that in this new economy everyone can benefit from coding and in the future it is going to be a everyday tool of any human.
 So far I held few javascript courses for unemployed in Serbia, NodeJS course for students in Namibia.
 Beside that I like to talk and discuss technology, especially one that could potentially improve our lives like blockchain or AI.
+Ocassionally I do some other tech related [workshops/talks](/talks).

 <br/>
 #### Want to work together?